Updated: Jul 15

 Now, a month in, Gideon (and Phoebe) are both doing extremely well with this transition.
 He is so proud of himself and loves sleeping in his big boy bed.
 We usually say our prayers in the rocking chair, but lately, he's been wanting to say them while laying in his bed.
 He gets in it himself, covers himself up...okay, tears may be happening.
 My first baby is such a big boy now!

-The toddler bed transition one is an exciting sign of growth and development for your child.
+The toddler bed transition is an exciting sign of growth and development for your child.
 However, it can come with its own challenges.
-Waiting as long as possible will help!
+Preparing your child- and yourself- ahead of time will make a big difference!